The Kinks: Decline in popularity and split (1986–1997)

 In early 1986, the Kinks signed with MCA Records in the US and London Records in the UK.
 Their first album for the new labels, Think Visual, was released later that year with moderate success, peaking at number 81 on the Billboard albums chart.
 Songs like the ballad "Lost and Found" and "Working at the Factory" concerned blue-collar life on an assembly line, while the title track was an attack on the very MTV video culture from which the band had profited earlier in the decade.
 Think Visual was followed in 1987 with the live album The Road, which was a mediocre commercial and critical performer.
 In 1989, the Kinks released UK Jive, a commercial failure that made only a momentary entry into the US album chart at number 122.
-MCA Records ultimately dropped them, leaving the Kinks without a label deal for the first time in over a quarter of a century.
-Longtime keyboardist Ian Gibbons left the group and was replaced by Mark Haley.
+MCA Records ultimately dropped them, leaving the Kinks without a label deal for the first time in over 25 years.
+Long-time keyboardist Ian Gibbons left the group and was replaced by Mark Haley.

 The Kinks were inducted into the Rock and Roll Hall of Fame in 1990, their first year of eligibility.
 Mick Avory and Pete Quaife were present for the award.
 The induction did not lead to a revival of the group's stalled career.
 A compilation from the MCA Records period, Lost & Found (1986–1989), was released in 1991 to fulfil contractual obligations, marking the official end of the group's relationship with the label.

-The Kinks then signed with Columbia Records and released the five-song EP Did Ya in 1991, the title track of which charted number 48 on the US Mainstream Rock chart.
+The Kinks then signed with Columbia Records and released the five-song EP Did Ya in 1991, the title track of which charted at number 48 on the US Mainstream Rock chart.
 The Kinks reverted to a four-piece band for the recording of their first Columbia album, Phobia, in 1993.
-After a sellout performance at the Royal Albert Hall in London, Mark Haley departed the band and Gibbons rejoined them for a US tour.
+After a sellout performance at the Royal Albert Hall in London, Mark Haley departed the band, and Gibbons rejoined them for a US tour.
 Phobia managed only one week in the US Billboard chart at number 166; as had by then become usual for the band, it made no impression in the UK.
 The single "Only a Dream" narrowly failed to reach the British chart.
 The album's final candidate for release as a single, "Scattered", was announced and followed up with TV and radio promotion.
 However, the record was unavailable in stores—several months later, a small number appeared on the collector market.
 The group was dropped by Columbia in 1994.